revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 - A module is a way to construct a local scope in a file.
-So that all the classes, variables declared in a module are not accessible outside the module.
+So that all the classes and variables declared in a module are not accessible outside the module.
 - We can create a module using the export keyword.
 - A module in typescript can be used in another module using the import keyword.